gnicol/GitSwarm/perforce_swarm/doc-ce/integration/gitlab.md

 1. Save the configuration file.

-1. Restart GitSwarm for the changes to take effect.
+1. Restart $GitSwarm$ for the changes to take effect.

 On the sign in page, there should now be a GitLab.com icon below the regular sign in form.
 Click the icon to begin the authentication process.
-GitLab.com asks the user to sign in and authorize GitSwarm.
-If everything goes well, the user is returned to your GitSwarm instance and is signed in.
+GitLab.com asks the user to sign in and authorize the $GitSwarm$ application.
+If everything goes well, the user is returned to your $GitSwarm$ instance and is signed in.